KevinMarquette/kevinmarquette.github.io/_posts/2019-08-11-Powershell-if-then-else-equals-operator.md

 These are just inverse variations of `-eq`.
 I'll group these types together when I list variations for other operators.

-## -gt -ge -lt -le greater than or less than
+## -gt -ge -lt -le for greater than or less than

 These operators are used when checking to see if a value is larger or smaller than another value.
 The `-gt -ge -lt -le` stand for GreaterThan, GreaterThanOrEqual, LessThan, and LessThanOrEqual.